SQL dump and restoreSQL dump and restore mk Sun, 03/28/2010 - 13:56

 shell> monetdb release demo

-On Windows platforms we recommend to always dump the old database into ASCII before installing a new MonetDB release.
-Subsequently remove the dbfarm.
-After installation, the dump can be restored.
+On Windows platforms we advise to always dump the old database into a mydbdump.sql file before upgrading to a new MonetDB software release.
+Subsequently stop the MonetDB server and rename/remove the dbfarm/demo.
+After upgrade of MonetDB software and restart of MonetDB server, the dump can be restored.

-To dump the SQL database, start the MonetDB SQL Client program and type the command
+To dump the SQL database, start the MonetDB SQL Client program (mclient.bat) and type the command:

 The path after \> should be an absolute path name (i.e. start with a drive letter) and be in a save location.
 By default the database is located in

-Restoring the SQL database can be done using the MonetDB SQL Client program with the following command
+Restoring an SQL database can be done using the MonetDB SQL Client program (mclient.bat) with the following command